jamespeeler/challenges/README.md

-# This is where I store all my daily coding challenges
+# This is where I store all my coding challenge solutions!